odersky/sips/drafts/inlinemeta.md

 Names referenced in meta scopes undergo the following transformation:

  1. Names that reference global definitions (terms or types) are left untouched.
- 2. Names that reference inline members are left untouched as well.
+ 2. Names that reference inline definitions are left untouched as well.
  3. Names that reference local term definitions or `this` change their type to `scala.meta.Expr`.
  4. Names that reference local type definitions become term references of type `scala.meta.Type`.